a-b-street/abstreet/docs/lanes.md

 		- the lane polygons overlap, even though the lines dont

 	- rename Road to Lane
-	- figure out what to do about yellow center lines
-		- who should own drawing them?
-		- trim them back too (maybe to avoid hitting the intersection?)
-		- osm tags and such would ideally be part of a master road

-	- automated regression test / quality control
-		- find all overlapping polygons, only some are expected
-		- find a way to show the problem easily
-		- geo rust!
-	- improve intersection geom?

 	- bad polygons when shifted lines invert points
 		- arguably, these could be a case when there's not enough room to shift away.